 “Failing to plan is planning to fail” says time management guru Alan Lakein.
 Nowhere does this axiom ring more true than in the tightly controlled world of Rx launches.
 Given the time and expense required to bring a prescription drug to market, coupled with its limited exclusive lifespan, we must maximize every moment from market conditioning to loss of exclusivity (LOE).
-Commercial teams can take steps before, during and after a new product’s approval to ensure that its launch – arguably the single most important event in a brand’s lifecycle – propels it to its full promotional and commercial potential.
+Commercial teams can take steps before, during and after a new product’s approval to ensure that its launch – arguably the single most important event in a brand’s lifecycle – propels it to its full promotional and commercial potential with the Prescription Drug Prices on the market.
 Here we explore five ways to create the conditions for category leading success, keeping both compliance and marketing effectiveness in mind:

 - Compliant digital planning for education, pre-launch, launch and full promotion phases

 - Building and engaging a pre-launch audience to maximize brand reach and impact

 - Creating an effective day-of-approval (DOA) website and synchronized search campaign